boschrexroth/ctrlx-automation-sdk/doc/package-manifest.md

             {
                 "id": "examplestore",
                 "title": "Example Store",
-                "description": "This is only an example store for documentation purpose."
+                "description": "This is only an example store for documentation purposes."
             }
         ],
         "services": {